Potato Mushroom Soup

 Flour: I use flour to make a roux to thicken the soup.

-Broth: I always use low-sodium vegetable broth, usually homemade.
-But you’re welcome to use your fav store-bought broth or even chicken stock if you wish (but make sure to adjust the seasoning accordingly if the broth used is salty).
+Broth: I always use low-sodium vegetable broth, which is usually homemade.
+But you’re welcome to use your favorite store-bought broth or even chicken stock if you wish (but make sure to adjust the seasoning accordingly if the broth used is salty).

-Cream: although the recipe uses only half cup of cream, this touch is enough to add a luxuriously velvety texture, so I really recommend not skipping it.
-I used whipping cream here int the UK, but heavy cream is totally fine.
+Cream: Although the recipe uses only half a cup of cream, this touch is enough to add a luxuriously velvety texture, so I really recommend not skipping it.
+I used whipping cream here in the UK, but heavy cream is totally fine.

 Herbs: the Italian seasoning and aromatic parsley add depth of flavor.

-Soy sauce: it provides another layer of flavor and a touch color, but feel free to skip it if you don’t have it on hand.
+Soy sauce: To provide another layer of flavor and a touch color, but feel free to skip it if you don’t have it on hand.

-Salt & pepper: check the seasoning during the cooking process.
-The broth and the soy sauce bring plenty of flavour so make sure you add salt gradually and adjust the seasoning to taste.
+Salt and pepper: Check the seasoning during the cooking process.
+The broth and the soy sauce bring plenty of flavour, so make sure you add salt gradually and adjust the seasoning to taste.

 Fancy some variations?